When is Japanese Valentine’s Day? Unique Valentine’s Custom in Japan

 They wanted to sell chocolate desperately so that they gave away gifts, such as a luxury wristwatch or free movie tickets, to female customers.

 Media also promoted Valentine’s Day as special day for women.
+Their promotion has been successful and it has become one of the biggest events in Japan.

 How to Celebrate Valentine’s Day in Other Countries